appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-list-data.md

 ---

 # Edit List Data
-This page shows you how to edit items on List through inline editing.
+This page shows you how to edit items on the List widget.
 You will learn how to edit, delete, and duplicate a List item using Action buttons within the widget.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/dbdJIVamvNUvVhwYm5GU?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">